1985

 MJ and Bill Laswell (B).
 Side A was recorded with The Hooters as backing band

-probably in New York, early Summer 1985.
+probably in New York City, early summer 1985.

 A: Hard Woman (MJ) -new version